-Vertigo and Vomiting while Diving
+How to Prevent Vertigo and Vomiting while Scuba Diving?

-Sometimes the urge to vomit immediately follows vertigo when diving and other times a diver may be suffering from sea sickness.
-Either way, learning how to deal with these issues while under water can help you from suffering an expansion injury or worse.
+Sometimes the urge to vomit immediately follows vertigo when diving and other times a diver may be suffering from symptoms of seasickness.
+Either way, learning how to prevent and deal with these issues while underwater can help you from suffering an expansion injury or worse.

-Having vertigo for the first time can catch you off guard.
+Having vertigo for the first time when you dive can catch you off guard.
 The sensations associated with vertigo can be very disorienting.

-Vertigo can be caused by different issues ranging from chronic illness to ear infection.
-If you are feeling healthy and have no known illnesses and experience vertigo while diving it is likely due to a problem equalizing your ears.
-As divers go deeper under the water, they need to equalize constantly.
-Any imbalance between the pressure in the middle ear and the ambient pressure can cause alternobaric vertigo.
+Causes of vertigo when diving can be different issues ranging from chronic illness to ear infection (Can Snorkeling or Scuba Diving Cause a Sinus Infection?).
+If you are feeling healthy and have no known illnesses and experience vertigo while diving it is likely due to a problem equalizing your inner ear (Best Tips on Equalizing when Diving).
+Ensure that you know techniques to equalize your ears in order to prevent vertigo in the first place.

-Vertigo is more common when divers are ascending than descending.
+Vertigo during a dive is more common when divers are ascending than descending.
 Divers who wear hoods may also experience vertigo more often than divers who don’t.

 How to Orient Yourself When You Have Vertigo

-Being disoriented with vertigo is not safe.
+Being disoriented with vertigo when diving is not safe.
 If you happen to find yourself in this position, use your dive buddy to help you.

-Vomiting under Water during a Dive
+Vomiting under Water

-Next, you will want to make sure that you have a firm hold on the back of your regulator.
+Next, you will want to make sure that you have a firm hold on the back of your diving regulator.
 This ensures that the regulator will stay in your mouth when you vomit.

-If you ever find that you have vomited while scuba diving you do want to make sure that you return to the surface as soon as possible.
-You don’t want to risk your health and possibly your life by continuing the dive after vomiting.
-This could be a sign of a serious health condition.
-Vomiting can also cause you to become disoriented and rapidly ascend.
+If you ever find that you have vomited while scuba diving you do want to make sure that you return safely to the surface as soon as possible.
+You don’t want to risk your health and possibly your life by continuing the dive after throwing up – Diving and Hypothermia – Is It Really A Risk?.

 How to Handle Coughing and Sneezing

 You will need to secure your regulator with a free hand while making sure you can keep yourself oriented by either getting assistance from your dive partner or holding on to a mooring line.
 Some divers choose to keep gum in their mouth to help with the dryness in their throat and avoid coughing.

 When sneezing you’re going to sneeze directly into your dive mask.
 If moisture or snot makes it into your mask wait until you’re done sneezing.

 Now you’re fully prepared to handle bodily functions that may interfere with your ability to breathe while scuba diving.
-Coughing, sneezing, and vomiting may all sound very frightening to new scuba divers.
-But there are simple solutions to all three.
-As long as you don’t panic each of these bodily functions are easy to survive even at depth.
+Coughing, sneezing, and vomiting may all sound very frightening to new scuba divers and anyone who hasn’t experienced those conditions yet.